 Jun 2012: Responding to undocumented student sit-ins and marches, Obama administration enacts DACA

-Jan 2013: The Lang Student Global Migration Group becomes The New School Dream Team, led by Lang student activist Cecilia Frescas-Ortiz, with faculty advisers Alexandra Delano and Nadia Williams.
+Jan 2013: The Lang Student Global Migration Group becomes The New School DREAM Team, led by a Lang student activist, with faculty advisers in Parsons and Lang.

 2013 – 2016 Highlights: